piroor/tweet.sh/README.md

 ### `unfollow`: unfollows a user.

  * Parameters
-   * 1st argument: the screen name of a user to be unfollowed, or an URL of a tweet.
+   * 1st argument: the screen name of a user to be unfollowed, or a URL of a tweet.
  * Standard output
    * [A JSON string of the unfollowed user](https://dev.twitter.com/rest/reference/post/friendships/destroy).
  * Example